HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/custom_login_filter_sample.md

 3. A user filter java class (**com.hcl.portal.Userlist.java**) which is developed using the java singleton pattern to ensure that just one java object instance exit to store the user data.

-The demo shows up a sample to use custom login and logout filters in HCL Digital Experience to find out concurrent user sessions.
+The code sample demonstrates how to use custom login and logout filters in HCL Digital Experience to find the number of concurrent user sessions.
 For details, please also check [Configuring authentication filters](../../../deployment/manage/config_portal_behavior/auth_filters/index.md){target="_blank"}

 ### Process flow of this sample-code

-Once the custom login and logout filter is in place, concurrent users can be filtered for which a user that is already logged in to the portal, directly will be redirected to the login page.
+Once the custom login and logout filter is in place, concurrent users can be filtered.
+A user that is already logged in to the portal, will be redirected to the logout page.

 **Sample process flow:**

-1. The user wpsadmin user is logging in into HCL Digital Experience the first time using Google Chrome web-browser.
+1. The wpsadmin user is logging in into HCL Digital Experience for the first time using Google Chrome web-browser.
 The SystemOut.log should show messages like:

     ```text
     Custom Portal Login Filter at login called!